jdingel/DingelTintelnotSEGS/monte_carlo_continuum_exhibit/ReadMe.md

 ## Code

-* `sum_{labor,prices}.do`: computes the estimated slopes, intercepts and MSEs when regressing the continuum changes on predicted changes across 100 simulations, population size, magnitudes of lambda and productivity shocks.
+* `sum_all.do`: computes the estimated slopes, intercepts and MSEs when regressing the continuum changes on predicted changes across 100 simulations, population size, magnitudes of lambda and productivity shocks.

-* `exhibits_{labor,prices}.do`: draws the densities of regression coefficients and the histograms of MSE ratios, and summarizes the mean statistics of the coefficients and MSEs.
+* `exhibits_{labor,prices}{1,2}.do`: draws the densities of regression coefficients and the histograms of MSE ratios, and summarizes the mean statistics of the coefficients and MSEs.

 ## Inputs